thibaud-rohmer/PhotoShow/docker/README.md

 It's also possible to run the container with a host directory mapping of `/opt/PhotoShow` container directory.

-This allows to store photos and Photoshow data outside docker.
+This allows to store photos and PhotoShow data outside docker.
 Host directory path example: `/home/data/photoshow`.

 The host directory must have the two following sub directories: